*Special thanks to AJ Shick and Matt Maes for the help! Couldn’t have done it without you.

 I wanted a proper housing for the batteries, and Ruff Stuff Specialties came through in the clutch.
 I used their dual battery tray specifically built for Optimas.
 A very sleek, sturdy design that offers a surprisingly small footprint for the punch it packs.

 Of course, none of this matters unless the power is properly managed.
 This is where the National Luna’s Dual Battery System shines.
-This was uncharted territory for me, and Paul at Equipt Expedition Outfitters took time out of a hectic schedule to guide me through my options based on my specific goals.
+This was uncharted territory for me, and Paul at Equipt Expedition Outfitters took time out of a hectic schedule to guide me through my options such as Trombetta Solenoids and many others based on my specific goals.
 We settled on the full Dual Battery system – essentially an intelligent solenoid, a controller and all necessary fuses and wires.

 With all of the parts sourced, it was time to plan the hardware placement.
 By moving the radiator reservoir to the passenger side and trimming the inner fender and fuse box mount, I was able to mount the dual batteries in the stock location.
 Once the RuffStuff tray was welded in, it looked like a factory setup.